CrowdStrike/foundry-fn-go/README.md

 	}
 	return errors.Join(errs...)
 }

 ```

 1. `config`: A type the raw json config is unmarshalled into.
+2. `logger`: A dedicated logger is provided to capture function logs in all environments (both locally and distributed).
+    1. Using a different logger may produce logs in the runtime but won't make it into the logscale infrastructure.
-2. `Request`: Request payload and metadata.
+3. `Request`: Request payload and metadata.
 At the time of this writing, the `Request` struct consists of:
-    1. `Body`: The raw request payload as given in the Function Gateway `body` payload field.
+    1. `Body`:  The input io.Reader for the payload as given in the Function Gateway `body` payload field or streamed
+       in.
     2. `Params`: Contains request headers and query parameters.
     3. `URL`: The request path relative to the function as a string.
     4. `Method`: The request HTTP method or verb.
     5. `Context`: Caller-supplied raw context.
     6. `AccessToken`: Caller-supplied access token.
+4. `RequestOf`: The same as Request only that the Body field is json unmarshalled into the generic type (i.e. `request`
+   type above)
-3. `Response`
+5. `Response`
     1. The `Response` contains fields `Body` (the payload of the response), `Code` (an HTTP status code),
        `Errors` (a slice of `APIError`s), and `Headers` (a map of any special HTTP headers which should be present on
        the response).
-4. `main()`: Initialization and bootstrap logic all contained with fdk.Run and handler constructor.
+6. `main()`: Initialization and bootstrap logic all contained with fdk.Run and handler constructor.

 more examples can be found at: